-When you are reading this article them you must using an electronics device like smartphone, tablet or PC.
+When you are reading this article then you must use an electronic device like a smartphone, tablet or PC.
 We do not post the article in the newspaper.
-So this is the only one way to reach us by using digital electronic device and most of us have more than two device.
+So this is the only way to reach us by using a digital electronic device and most of us have more than two devices.
 Now come to the point.
 How many old electronic devices you already used.
 If you are thirty years old when you are reading this article and if I am wrong then you already used at list 4 cell phones, 2 tablets or 3 computers, 3 TV, etc. And now you are using now a model for each one.
 Because an average American keeps a new cell phone just for 18 months.
 Ok, now tell me what did you done with your old device?
-Did you till kept at your home or leaved it on a road side dustbin with sad heart.
+Did you till kept at your home or left it on a roadside dustbin with a sad heart.
 Now like other garbage, your old electronic device becomes e-waste.
 In this post, we will discuss “E-Waste – How Can We Get Rid of Old Electronics?”

 What is E-Waste?

 Generally, all electronic waste or e-waste describes discarded electrical or electronic devices.
 Used electronics which are destined for reuse, resale, salvage, recycling, or disposal are also considered e-waste.

 Why E-Waste is Important?